Premium pet food out of conviction - out of love for animals!

 Nubra and Dawa

-Romping around, eating and sleeping: That's what Nubra and Dawa, the two youngest snow leopards from the Krefeld Zoo, have on their daily agenda.
-TUNDRA supports the raising of big cat babies through sponsorship.
+Playing, eating, and sleeping: That's the daily routine for Nubra and Dawa, the two youngest snow leopards at Krefeld Zoo.
+TUNDRA supports the rearing of the big cat cubs through a sponsorship.

-On Monday, July 11, 2022, snow leopard mom Dari gave birth to the two kittens behind the scenes at the zoo.
-Since then, the two girls have been running around the zoo's spacious enclosure, growing and successfully practicing climbing, jumping and catching - always under the watchful eye of mom Dari.
-Despite their fluffy appearance and blue eyes, the snow leopards can be easily distinguished from each other: Nubra's fur is darker, Dawa's fur is lighter.
+On Monday, July 11, 2022, snow leopard mother Dari gave birth to two cubs behind the scenes at the zoo.
+Since then, the two females have been romping around the zoo's spacious enclosure, growing and successfully practicing climbing, jumping, and catching – always under the watchful eye of their mother, Dari.
+Despite their fluffy appearance and blue eyes, the snow leopards are easily distinguishable: Nubra's fur is darker, while Dawa has a lighter coat pattern.

-The Krefeld Zoo looks back on a successful breeding history: For snow leopard dad Patan and mom Dari, this is the fourth litter to see the light of day in Krefeld.
-The couple continues a long series of successful breeding of the highly endangered mountain dwellers, which began with the first litter in 1966.
-A sensation, because until then in Europe only the zoo in Helsinki had achieved breeding success.
-With Nubra and Dawa, snow leopard breeding is entering its seventh generation.
+Krefeld Zoo boasts a successful breeding history: For snow leopard father Patan and mother Dari, this is already the fourth litter born in Krefeld.
+The pair continues a long line of successful breeding programs for these highly endangered mountain animals, which began in 1966 with the first litter.
+This was a sensation, as until then only Helsinki Zoo had achieved breeding success in Europe.
+With Nubra and Dawa, the snow leopard breeding program enters its seventh generation.

-The big cats are threatened with extinction in the wild: it is estimated that only around 7,000 animals still live in the mountain ranges of Central Asia.
-Their habitat covers twelve countries, which makes collective protection through different legislation extremely difficult.
-An estimated 450 snow leopards are killed each year through illegal hunting and sold on the black market.
-Climate change also threatens the lives of high mountain dwellers: Rising temperatures have made around a third of the original habitat uninhabitable over the past twenty years.
+In the wild, snow leopards are critically endangered: only an estimated 7,000 animals remain in the mountain ranges of Central Asia.
+Their habitat spans twelve countries, making joint conservation efforts extremely difficult due to differing legal frameworks.
+An estimated 450 snow leopards are killed annually through illegal hunting and sold on the black market.
+Furthermore, climate change threatens the lives of these high-altitude inhabitants: rising temperatures have rendered approximately one-third of their original habitat uninhabitable in the past twenty years.

 Man is not the measure of all things.

-It is life in the midst of life that also wants to live.
+It is life amidst life that also wants to live.

 Joe & Pepper Logo